 But over the years, I began to notice a serious problem developing.
 And then came the end.
 He gave up Tai Chi and began practicing what might otherwise be called external martial arts.

-Without getting into too many details I will record my general impression of what happened solely based on what I read on his now defunct blog.
+Without getting into too many details I will record my general impression of what happened based my observations and conversations we had over the years.

 Did not recognize the value of learning more than one form of Taijiquan.